 One by one, the pros and cons of each will be illustrated and broken down.

-The routes are often interesting, but the riding, per day, is fairly short.
+The routes are quite exciting and feature spectacular scenery.
 Bear in mind, there is a limitation of the slowest person in that group.
-Though you may not have to ride in a group formation, you’re still part of a group.
+That said, you're not obligated to ride in a group.

-Unfortunately, if you wish to travel to a destination other than the route, you can’t.
-You can often make arrangements to rent the bike for additional days, at a premium.
+Unfortunately, if you wish to travel to a destination other than what's on the route, you can’t.
+You can often make arrangements to rent the bike for additional days, though.
 Lastly, when one is in a tour group, most of the socializing remains in the tour group.
 An attentive and mindful tour company encourages you to talk to and make friends with the locals.
 Often, a local will join the group for some or all of the trip.
 A personal perspective is a priceless experience.

 Most major cities also have at least one agency that rents out motorcycles.
-BMW is the principal brand offered for rent and to a lesser extent, H-D. As in the US, there are smaller agencies that rent Ducati, Goldwings, and Triumph, but that’s it.
-If you're looking to rent a sportbike, a BMW S 1000 RR is your only practical choice.
+BMW is the leading brand offered for rent and, to a lesser extent, H-D. As in the US, there are smaller agencies that rent Ducati, Goldwings, and Triumph, but that’s it.
+If you're looking to rent a sportbike, a BMW S 1000 RR is likely your only choice.

-A huge mistake Americans often make, is in believing that ‘bigger is better’.
+A significant mistake Americans often make is believing the notion that ‘bigger is better.’
 It isn’t!
 A smaller bike is advantageous in many ways.
-Being light and maneuverable is a tremendous advantage when hitting switchbacks, city traffic and tight areas.
+Being light and maneuverable is a tremendous benefit when riding through switchbacks, city traffic, and tight areas.

-A BMW F 700 GS is truly a perfect bike for traveling Europe.
-It’s nimble, fun, good looking and sips gas.
+A BMW F 700 GS is a perfect bike for traveling Europe.
+It’s nimble, fun, good looking, and sips gas.
 Fuel prices range from $6-13 per gallon, depending on the country.

 Use of a Friend’s Bike

 If you are a personable person and have a good friend in Europe, you may be able to use his or her bike.